blockchainsllc/in3/c/docs/3_rpc.md

 * **includeCode** :`bool` *(optional)*  - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
 In this case the client may ask by calling eth_getCode() afterwards.
     example: true

+* **bootWeights** :`bool` *(optional)*  - if true, the first request (updating the nodelist) will also fetch the current health status and use it for blacklisting unhealthy nodes.
+This is used only if no nodelist is availabkle from cache.
+    example: true

 * **maxAttempts** :`uint16_t` *(optional)*  - max number of attempts in case a response is rejected.
     example: 10